QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ### The right to veto

-While a poll is open and accepting votes, any Collaborator or Manager can use their right to veto by sending a message to the associated thread, detailing why they'd like to veto the vote.
+While a poll is open and accepting votes, any Individual Collaborator, Collaborator or Manager can use their right to veto by sending a message to the associated thread, detailing why they'd like to veto the vote.

 If another Collaborator or Manager isn't satisfied with the reasoning behind the veto, they can attempt to overrule it.
 To start this process, a new poll is created to allow voters to decide whether to overrule the veto.
 This poll lasts for three days and, if more than half of the individual votes are positive, the veto is overruled.
 If this vote fails, the original vote should be treated as if it has failed.